308 The Sea of Paradigms: From Grothendieck to the Dissolution of Hard Problems in a New Geometric Framework

 Abstract

-Grothendieck once likened his mathematical method to a "rising tide": instead of attacking problems head‑on, one builds a broader theoretical framework, allowing the original questions to dissolve naturally as the tide rises.
-Following this line of thought, this paper outlines a new geometric framework based on discrete order, multi‑origin curvature, and extremal‑conserved‑symmetric constraints.
-Within this framework, several long‑standing open problems – including the decomposition of Hodge classes, the existence and mass gap of Yang–Mills theory, and the geometric origin of the Riemann zeros – no longer require traditional hard proofs; they become trivial corollaries of the basic axioms and constructions of the framework.
-The aim is to demonstrate the "submerging" effect of a paradigm shift on fundamental problems, rather than to provide local technical proofs.
+Grothendieck once likened his mathematical method to a "rising tide": not attacking problems head-on, but constructing a more universal theoretical framework within which the original problems naturally dissolve in the floodwaters.
+Following this line of thought, this paper outlines a new geometric framework based on discrete order, multi-origin curvature, and extremum-conservation-symmetry constraints.
+Within this framework, several long-standing open problems—including the Hodge class decomposition, the existence and mass gap of Yang-Mills theory, and the geometric origin of the Riemann zeros—no longer require traditional攻坚 proofs but instead follow as trivial corollaries of the framework's basic axioms and constructions.
+Furthermore, core bottlenecks in physics—such as the unification of the four fundamental interactions and the solution of many-body and three-body dynamical systems—have long remained stalled precisely due to the absence of an adequate underlying mathematical paradigm.
+The unified geometric system constructed here may also provide foundational solution paths for such physical problems.
+This paper aims to demonstrate the "flooding" effect of paradigm shifts on foundational problems, rather than to offer localized technical proofs.

 ---